psahni/aws_saa_prep/neal_davis_course/15.  Database migration/migration.md

 Using Application Discovery Service APIs, you can export the system performance and utilization data for your discovered servers.
 Input this data into your cost model to compute the cost of running those servers in AWS.
 Additionally, you can export data about the network connections that exist between servers.

+Is primarily used to track the migration status of your on-premises applications from the Migration Hub console in your home Region.
+This service is not capable of doing the actual migration.

 https://docs.aws.amazon.com/application-discovery/latest/userguide/what-is-appdiscovery.html